OrchardCMS/OrchardCore/src/docs/reference/modules/Sms/README.md

 ## Workflows

-When the `SMS` feature is enabled along with `Workflows`, a new "Send SMS" workflow task will be added to allow you to send SMS message using workflows.
+When both the `SMS` and `Workflows` features are enabled at the same time, a new "Send SMS" workflow task will become available to allow you to send SMS message using workflow.

 ## SMS Notification (`OrchardCore.Notifications.Sms`)